hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

 ## Multiple scenario simulations

-There is an approach to simulate multiple conditions simultaneously.
+One can simulate multiple scenarios simultaneously.
-`sim` can be applied for all or selected `Scenario`s in a platform.
+`sim` can be applied to all or selected `Scenario`s in a platform.

 ```julia
 # all scenarios